erichard/SublimePHPCompanion/README.md

 ### goto_definition_scope

-Hit `shift+F12` to search for a method definition based on the current scope.
+Hit `shift+F12` (personal shortcut) to search for a method definition based on the current scope.
 It will fallback to the "goto_definition" command if a match was not found.

 ## Settings